 All our dogs are neutered prior to adoption, with the exception of puppies.

 A condition of the adoption of puppies is that you give an undertaking that they will be neutered at 5/6 months old (at your own expense)

 AND that they are taken to training classes.

 In most cases we will arrange a follow up Home visit after adoption.

 Please be aware that we do not rehome where the dog will be used for working purposes.

-We ask for a minimum donation of £160 to adopt a dog or £180 for puppies** from Friends of Animals Wales.
+We ask for a minimum donation of £350 to adopt a dog or £450 for puppies**

 Each and every dog which we help is treated equally with love, care and respect.